luci/luci-go/lucicfg/doc/README.md

 A console is associated with a single git repository it uses as a source of commits to display as rows.
 The watched ref set is defined via `refs` and optional `exclude_ref` fields.
-If `refs` are empty, the console defaults to watching `refs/heads/master`.
+If `refs` are empty, the console defaults to watching `refs/heads/main`.

 `exclude_ref` is useful when watching for commits that landed specifically on a branch.
-For example, the config below allows to track commits from all release branches, but ignore the commits from the master branch, from which these release branches are branched off:
+For example, the config below allows to track commits from all release branches, but ignore the commits from the main branch, from which these release branches are branched off:

     luci.console_view(
         ...
         refs = ['refs/branch-heads/\d+\.\d+'],
-        exclude_ref = 'refs/heads/master',
+        exclude_ref = 'refs/heads/main',
         ...
     )